-Côte d'Ivoire reached the completion point of the Heavily Indebted Poor Countries ("HIPC") initiative in June 2012.
+Côte d'Ivoire reached the completion point of the HIPC initiative in June 2012.
 This success allowed the country to benefit from CFAF 4,090.0 billion in external debt relief vis-à-vis its multilateral creditors and the Paris Club creditors.
-These debt cancellations involved debt relief under the HIPC initiative and additional debt relief under the Multilateral Debt Relief Initiative ("MDRI") and the implementation of C2Ds by France.
+These debt cancellations involved debt relief under the HIPC initiative and additional debt relief under the MDRI and the implementation of C2Ds by France.
 In addition to HIPC debt cancellations, 80% of total commercial debt in connection with the Brady bonds held by London Club creditors was exchanged in April 2010 for 2032 Eurobonds, of a term of 23 years, with the remaining 20% being cancelled.

 All this restructuring significantly contributed to restoring Côte d'Ivoire's payment capacity, the sustainability of its public debt and of its public finances.
-The most recent Ivorian DSA prepared by the CNDP's experts in November 2016 and the one prepared by the IMF's department in December of that same year concluded that the risk of overindebtedness remains moderate, notwithstanding the significant volume of loans taken out between 2012 and 2016 (U.S.\$750 million 2024 Eurobonds and U.S.\$1,000 million 2028 Eurobonds).
+The most recent Ivorian DSA prepared by the CNDP's experts in November 2017 and the one prepared by the IMF's department in September of that same year concluded that the risk of overindebtedness remains moderate, notwithstanding the significant volume of loans taken out between 2012 and 2017, including four Eurobonds (namely the 2024 Eurobond (US\$750 million), the 2028 Eurobond (US\$1 billion), the 2033 Eurobond (US\$1,250 million), and the 2025 Eurobonds (EUR 625 million)).

 However, Côte d'Ivoire's debt remains vulnerable to potential external economic shocks.
 Since 2011, the Government has undertaken various institutional reforms whose primary objective is to control the level of its indebtedness.
 The following main reforms were carried out:

 - the CNDP was created in 2011 and is operational; - a draft law establishing a national public debt policy was prepared and is currently being finalized; - a document on the SDMT is regularly prepared and annually updated at the same time as a DSA; - the department responsible for public debt management was reorganized into a single entity with a front, middle and back office.
+At the back office level, the scope of the public debt management has been expanded to take account of public organization debt.